 Home Depot Free Kids Workshop Schedule for 2015:

-The NEXT Home Depot free kids workshop will be Saturday, January 3, 2015 and kids can learn how to build a mini-sled.
+The NEXT Home Depot free kids workshop will be Saturday, April 4, 2015 and kids can learn how to build a chalkboard planter stand.

 The Home Depot free kids workshops have been known to run out of supplies…so while you don’t need to make reservations for the workshops, you can register here.

 I definitely wouldn’t recommend waiting until the last hour to arrive, otherwise you may have some disappointed kids!
 You can register for the Home Depot Free kids workshops in advance, but that does not guarantee that you will have a kit once you arrive.